stoicism-compendium/remark-preset-stoicism/readme.md

 The following plugins were considered and rejected:

 * [remark-lint-maximum-heading-length][] – headings too long.
-We don't want to put a limit on headings.
+We don’t want to put a limit on headings.
 * [remark-lint-no-emphasis-as-heading][] – emphasis or strong emphasis used as heading.
-Sometimes, that's what we want.
+Sometimes, that’s what we want.
 * [remark-lint-no-heading-punctuation][] – heading ends with punctuation.
 We sometimes want punctuation.